top of page

 • A recent CNN poll reveals that 71% of Republicans would not consider an EV compared to 17% of Democrats.

-• Polar opposition: Liberals/progressive minded people are more outspoken about climate change and the role that EVs can play in helping to mitigate that.
+• Polar opposition: Liberals and progressive-minded people are more outspoken about climate change and the role that EVs can play in helping to mitigate that.

-Frankly, I'm flummoxed why so many right-wingers are climate change deniers in the first place.
-The science is clear, there is no dispute among good faith investigators.
+I'm flummoxed why so many right-wingers are climate change deniers in the first place.
+The science is clear; there is no dispute among good faith investigators.
 Since when and why-oh-why is climate concern a political issue?!?
 It simply beggars belief.

 Enough said on that.